Geonovum/testbed-spatial-APIs/topic #4 Generic vs Convenience approach for Spatial data APIs/README.md

 - This led working with Teamengine to be cumbersome and frustrating.
 This can be seen as a problem, as it hinders adaptability.
 - There are many references to OGC API libraries.
 Currently, the go-ogc-api is not present on any of the lists.
 Adding these references will increase visibility of the library, thus improving adaptability.

-### Benefits - QGis viewer
+### Benefits - QGIS viewer

-Below is an image of QGis with the datasource loaded as OGC API Feature set using the library:
+Below is an image of QGIS with the datasource loaded as OGC API Feature set using the library:

 ![](qgis.png)